bcatalin/ESP-1ch-Gateway/README.md

 for production usage.

 Source Code is based on code base of Single Channel gateway for RaspberryPI which is developed by Thomas Telkamp.
+Code was ported and extended to run on ESP 8266 mcu.

 Maintained by Maarten Westenberg (mw12554@hotmail.com)